 The global financial crisis and the response to it have contributed to a sharp increase in public indebtedness in a large number of countries.
 While there have been episodes of high debt in the past, there are a number of long-term challenges today that are likely to complicate the implementation of sustainable fiscal policies in the coming years.
-Population aging and climate change are factors that are likely to contribute to rising fiscal pressures and the crisis has highlighted the risks and vulnerabilities stemming from reduced fiscal space.
-This paper argues that heightened fiscal challenges can only be dealt with successfully by adopting a long-term fiscal planning horizon.
+Population ageing and climate change are factors that are likely to contribute to rising fiscal pressures and the crisis has highlighted the risks and vulnerabilities stemming from reduced fiscal space.
+This paper argues that heightened fiscal challenges can only be dealt successfully by adopting a long-term fiscal planning horizon.
 The paper analyzes a range of available policy tools that countries have used in the past to improve fiscal management.
-Particular attention is paid to the role of rules-based policies, improvements in the budget process, better accounting of long-term liabilities in the government budget, the deleterious effects of unproductive expenditures, and the painful trade-offs created by the crisis and the toolkit at hand to address them.